Embark on a fun-packed 4-day adventure that is tailored to those who take pride in unconventional outdoor travel!

 After this, you will head back to Reykjavik, with a few new experiences in your hiking scrapbook, for a night in the city and some well-deserved rest.

-Be aware that the tours on this trip will be long and a bit challenging on the body, ut you will be rewarded with great fun and memories to savour for years!
+Be aware that the tours on this trip will be long and a bit challenging on the body, ut you will be rewarded with great fun and memories to savor for years!

 Although it is summertime, the Icelandic weather can be very unpredictable.
 Please bring appropriate clothing.
-Please be aware that your itinerary may have to be rearranged to fit your arrival date and time better.
+Please be aware that your itinerary may have to be rearranged to better fit your arrival date and time.

 See our accommodation levels below and our preferred accommodation partners under each day in the daily itinerary.
 Super budget level accommodations will be arranged in hostel dorm beds.
 For budget and comfort levels, bookings for one person will be arranged in single rooms, and bookings for two or more people will share a twin/double or triple room(s).
 For quality level, odd number groups will always be allocated a single room.
 If you are travelling in a group, but prefer a single room, please make separate bookings.
 Teenagers and children will be arranged in the same room with parents.
 If additional room(s) is needed, additional costs will incur.
 Guide to Iceland will provide you with the best available accommodation at the time of your booking from our preferred partners.
 If our preferred partners are fully booked at the time of your booking, we will find another suitable accommodation for you of similar level.
 We always do our best to accommodate special requests, which may incur additional costs.
 Press choose a date to find availability.